alttester/AltTester-Unity-SDK/docs/pages/faq-troubleshooting.md

 <details>
 <summary><strong> Do I need access to the source code of the Unity App to write tests?</strong></summary>
 <br>
-<strong>Answer:</strong> In order to run tests using AltUnity Tester you require an [instrumented build](https://altom.gitlab.io/altunity/altunitytester/pages/get-started.html#instrument-your-game-with-altunity-server) of the Unity App.
-To create an instrumented build of the Unity App you need to [import](https://altom.gitlab.io/altunity/altunitytester/pages/get-started.html#import-altunity-tester-package-in-unity-editor) the AltUnity Tester package in Unity Editor.
+<strong>Answer:</strong> In order to run tests using AltUnity Tester you require an <a href="https://altom.gitlab.io/altunity/altunitytester/pages/get-started.html#instrument-your-game-with-altunity-server">instrumented build</a> of the Unity App.
+To create an instrumented build of the Unity App you need to <a href="https://altom.gitlab.io/altunity/altunitytester/pages/get-started.html#import-altunity-tester-package-in-unity-editor">import</a> the AltUnity Tester package in Unity Editor.
 </details>
 <br>